terranodo/tegola-docs/content/debugging/index.md

 The following environment variables can be used for debugging the tegola server:

-SQL_DEBUG: specify the type of SQL debug information to output.
+`SQL_DEBUG`: specify the type of SQL debug information to output.
 Supports the following values:

 - `LAYER_SQL`: print layer SQL as they're parsed from the config file.
-- `EXCUTE_SQL`: print SQL that is executed for each tile request and the number of items it returns or an error.
+- `EXECUTE_SQL`: print SQL that is executed for each tile request and the number of items it returns or an error.
+- `LAYER_SQL:EXECUTE_SQL`: print `LAYER_SQL` and `EXECUTE_SQL`.

 #### Example